4rzael/quantum-cuda/README.md

 to run on simple circuits defined following the openQASM syntax.

 ## Requirements
-To be able to compile the project on a given computer GCC should be installed as well as CUDA and Boost libraries.
+Compiling the project requires a computer running linux, with a c++14 compiler such as GCC or CLANG, as well as CUDA and Boost libraries.
 Fulfilling compilation requirements could be cumbersome at this stage and proper environment deployment instructions should be defined in the future.
 At the moment running the produced binary would require a compatible GPU to run linear algebra computations on.
 It will soon be possible to automatically detect the absence of compatible GPU and compute all linear algebra on the CPU.

+## Other informations

+More informations are available on [the wiki](https://github.com/4rzael/quantum-cuda/wiki), including the presentation of the general architecture of the project.
+We also use doxygen for a more in-depth documentation.